 Tragically, many abusive and unfaithful men use a mechanism called “spiritual bypass” to circumvent the hard work of recovery and true change, throwing themselves into spiritual practices that simply do not fix abusive thinking.

 Tracy, a member of the Betrayal Trauma Recovery community joins Anne on the free BTR podcast to help victims recognize when their abusive partners are using spiritual bypass.
 Listen to the free BTR podcast and read the full transcript below for more.

 What Does An Abuser’s ‘Spiritual Bypass’ Look Like?

-After disclosure or discovery, some couples will try to make things work.
+After discovery, some couples will try to make things work.
 Often, abusive, unfaithful men will commit to recovery programs, support groups, and a routine of safe behaviors to perhaps begin the road to change.